-Students who take one of the above courses must then apply to the BC Ministry of Children and Family Development before they will be certified to work as an ECE Assistant.
+Upon successful completion of one of the above courses, students must then apply to the BC Ministry of Children and Family Development before they will be certified to work as an ECE Assistant.

-Students may then choose to ladder into the BC ECE Basic Certificate Program within 5 years.
+Students may choose to ladder into the BC ECE Basic Certificate Program within 5 years.

-Current tuition fees are found in the UBC Calendar: Post-baccalaureate Tuition.
-The information below is provided as an example, is subject to change, and only information on the UBC Calendar is official.
+Tuition fees for Education undergraduate programs are found in the UBC Calendar: Post-baccalaureate Tuition.
+The information below is subject to change, and only information in the UBC Calendar is official.

 Domestic Tuition (cost per credit: $204.41, paid on a course-by-course basis):

 |1 Online course (3-credits per course):||$ 613.23 CAD|

 International Tuition (cost per credit: $882.54, paid on a course-by-course basis):

 |1 Online courses (3-credits per course):||$ 2,647.62 CAD|